Godalming: Early history

 The Anglo-Saxon settlement at Godalming is thought to have been founded in the 6th or early 7th centuries, in the area surrounding the parish church.
 (Note: The earliest Saxon settlement in the Godalming area is thought to have been at Tuesley, in the Busbridge civil parish.
 The church at Tuesley is thought to have been founded shortly after the conversion of England to Christianity by Augustine of Canterbury in the early 7th century and may have been built on an existing religious site, dedicated to the pagan god Tiw.)
 The oldest stonework in the church dates from c.
 820 and the base of the west wall of the tower is of Anglo-Saxon origin.
 The earliest documentary evidence for Godalming, is from the will of Alfred the Great in 880, in which the settlement and surrounding land is left to his nephew, Æthelwold ætheling.
-By the end of the Anglo-Saxon period, the town was the administrative centre of the Godalming Hundred, which stretched from Puttenham in the northwest to Chiddingfold in the southeast.
+By the end of the Anglo-Saxon period, the town was the administrative centre of the Godalming Hundred, which stretched from Puttenham in the north-west to Chiddingfold in the south-east.

 Governance

 The town appears as Godelminge in Domesday Book; in 1086 it was held by Ranulf Flambard, who also held Tuesley and parts of Guildford.
-(Note: Flambard Way, the inner relief road that bypasses the High Street, is named after Ranulf Flambard, who was Lord of the Manor of Godalming under William I.) The manor had sufficient land for 25 plough teams.
+(Note: Flambard Way, the inner relief road that bypasses the High Street, is named after Ranulf Flambard, who was Lord of the manor of Godalming under William I.) The manor had sufficient land for 25 plough teams.
 It included 40 acres of meadow, woodland for 103 swine, three mills, two churches, and generated an annual income of £34.
 Farncombe appears in Domesday Book as Fernecome and was held by Odo of Bayeux.

 At some point in the late 11th century, the Manor of Godalming was divided into two parts.
 The King's Manor was held by the Crown through the 12th century.
 There is evidence to suggest that it was held by Stephen de Turnham in 1206, but in 1221 it was granted to the Bishop of Salisbury by Henry III.
 It was held by the Bishop until 1541, when it was conveyed to Thomas Paston, who returned it to the Crown the following year.
 It was held by the monarch through the Tudor period until 1601, when Elizabeth I sold it to George More of Loseley Park.